 A third major challenge in modelling the CE transition is the critical role of dynamic effects and feedback loops.
 These include the interplay between income distribution and final demand through changes in prices or income, real-financial interactions, and rebound effects, where resource-efficient technologies paradoxically lead to increased resource use (Sorrell & Dimitripoulos, 2008; Sorrell et al., 2009).
 The CE transition is inherently dynamic: it unfolds over time, drives transformational structural change, alters resource consumption patterns, and, in some cases, demands substantial financial investment.

 Despite this, the most commonly used modelling approach, the ‘open’ Leontief IO model, remains static.
-Its exogenous treatment of final demand fails to capture the feedback effects of income and price changes on consumption, limiting its ability to reflect the complexities of CE-driven economic shifts.
+Its exogenous treatment of final demand fails to capture the feedback effects of income and price changes on consumption and investment decisions, limiting its ability to reflect the complexities of CE-driven economic shifts.
 Some of these shortcomings have been addressed through the use of macroeconometric IO and CGE models.
-By linking changes in income and prices to changes in the production function and final demand, such models can be seen as an advance beyond open Leontief IO models.
+By linking changes in income and prices to changes in the production function and final demand, such models can be seen as an advance beyond ‘open’ Leontief IO models.

 Although macroeconometric IO and CGE models capture some dynamic feedback effects, they mostly neglect the interactions between the real (i.e. non-financial) and financial sides of the economy.
 This is relevant, as accumulation of financial liabilities, associated with changes in government deficit, trade deficits, and private debt, may also lead to second-order effects that are not captured by the prevailing frameworks reviewed.
 The only exception within our reviewed selection, is the stock-flow consistent (SFC) approach used by Di Domenico et al (2023).
 These authors combine SFC and IO approaches with an agent-based model (ABM), to consider the dynamic interaction of the real and financial sectors, including rebound effects.